LMCodeMonkey/limble-project/README.md

 - Add support for tagging multiple users in one comment.
 - Add details tooltip that displays when the user hovers over the tag.
 - Fix edge case bugs and make functionality more robust.
+- Use the full name for the tag, and option filtering.

 ### Technical
 - Use SCSS.